 If the doctor tells you to take a pill “cada 8 dias” that actually means once a week, aka seven days.

-So how many days are in two weeks?
+So then how many days are in two weeks?
 Is it fourteen, fifteen, or sixteen?
 The whole thing is very strange.

 How Many Continents are There?